Introduction to Cisco WAAS

 Ensure that your web browser is set to use Unicode (UTF-8) character encoding.

 Note A user must log off the Central Manager to end a session.
-If a user closes the browser or connection without logging off, the session is not closed until after it times out (in 10 minutes by default, up to a possible maximum of 120 minutes).
+If a user closes the browser or connection without logging off, the session is not closed until after it times out after 120 minutes.
 If the number of concurrent sessions permitted also is exceeded for that user, there is no way for that user to regain access to the Central Manager GUI until after the timeout expires.

 Note After an upgrade, downgrade, or new installation, you must first clear the cache in Internet Explorer before restarting the browser session to the WAAS Central Manager.